Maurice Charles O'Connell: New South Wales

-On 26 March 1814 O'Connell and his regiment were transferred to Ceylon.
-He attained the rank of major-general in 1830 and was knighted in 1835.

-Return to New South Wales

-In 1838, Maurice O'Connell returned to Sydney in command of the forces and was appointed a member of the New South Wales Legislative Council.
-He was senior member of the executive council when, the question of the rights of Bligh's daughters to certain land granted to Bligh in 1806 having been again raised, Governor Gipps found himself in an extremely delicate position.
-The matter was settled by compromise in 1841.

-O'Connell was acting-governor of New South Wales from 12 July to 2 August 1846.

 Later life

 Maurice O'Connell died in Sydney on 25 May 1848, and received a full military funeral at St James' Church.

 Legacy

 O'Connell, New South Wales was named after him by George Evans, when Evans followed the route of Blaxland, Lawson, and Wentworth in crossing the Blue Mountains as were streets in Sydney, Melbourne and North Adelaide.

 His son, Sir Maurice Charles O'Connell, was also a member of the Legislative Council (1845–1849) and then a member of the Queensland Legislative Council (1860–1879).